Reese's Mystery Shapes Are Back for Another Year of Confusing Treats

-Reese's has faced their fare share of "criticism" over the candy brand's holiday shapes — or lack of.
+Reese's has faced their fair share of "criticism" over the candy brand's holiday shapes — or lack of.
 Their holiday tree candies struggle to be very tree-shaped.
 The Halloween pumpkins are mostly just an oval, which is pumpkin-esque at least.
 Even their egg-shaped candies are a little lackluster when it comes to proper egg tapering.

 In years past, Reese's has taken the shape hate in stride, launching a clever social media campaign to embrace the many shapes their holiday candies come in.
 "All trees are beautiful," a social media post from 2015 said.
 A Reese's blob-like "tree" stood in front of a mirror, seeing a reflection of a shapely evergreen.